jotamjr/sandbox/README.md

 License and Copyright
 ---------------------

-Files: *
-Copyright: 2013 Jotam Jr. Trejo <jotamjr@gmail.com>
+Copyright 2013 Jotam Jr. Trejo <jotamjr@gmail.com>
-License: GPL-1+ or Artistic

 You can redistribute it and/or modify it under the terms of either: the GNU General Public License as published by the Free Software Foundation;